Puerto Madryn 101- Everything You Need to Know

 Things to do South of Puerto Madryn

-Punta Tombo and the Magellen Penguins:
+Punta Tombo and the Magellen Penguins

-This is about a 3-hour drive from Puerto Madryn, down some paved and some dirt roads.
-There is a nature reserve here dedicated to the protection and preservation of the supposed millions of Magellan penguins that make their way here every year.
+This is about a 3-hour drive south from Puerto Madryn, down some paved and some dirt roads.
+There is a nature reserve here dedicated to the protection and preservation of the millions of Magellan penguins that make their way here every year.
 The Magellan penguins arrive in late September to breed.
 The babies are born in late November.

 There is a funny lack of logic when arriving at the reserve.
 You park in a temporary lot, then walk 10 minutes down a dirt path to the ticket booth and visitor center.
 Once you get your tickets, you walk the ten minutes back to the car and drive just 1km down the road to park again and enter the reserve.

 There is a restaurant next to the visitor center where you buy tickets.
 There is also a cafeteria at the front entrance to the reserve.
+If you don’t have a car, you can book a tour to Punta Tombo from Puerto Madryn.

-Playa Isla Escondida:
+Playa Isla Escondida

-This is an excellent place to see elephant seals in the wild.
-But BE CAREFUL.
-Don’t get too close to the creatures.
-They are much faster than they might seem, and the male seals weigh several tons.
 If they feel threatened, they will roll quickly and possibly crush you.
 If you keep a safe distance, you’ll be fine.
-This is a beach where a massive group of elephant seals, mainly females and 2 males (alpha and beta), congregate.
-It’s about a 40 minute drive from Punta Tombo along dirt roads.
+This beach is where a massive group of elephant seals, mainly females and 2 males (alpha and beta), congregate.
+It’s about a 40-minute drive from Punta Tombo along dirt roads.

 This is a small town with a history of Welsh immigration.
-There are several traditional Welsh tea houses around town; they are overrated in my opinion.
+There are several traditional Welsh tea houses around town.
+They are overrated in my opinion.
 I felt the experience of having tea time in a tea house was like having an expensive glorified black tea.
-It comes with mini sandwiches and pieces of cake.
-I don’t have a sweet tooth so I barely ate the food at all.
-Princess Diana once visited for tea time.
-Some popular tea houses are:

 Plas y Coed: A small house in the center of town.
 Reservations are recommended.